-The Singapore laws and legislations that govern the standard of food safety in F&B establishments are Sale of Food Act (Chapter 283) and Sale of Food Act (Chapter 283, Section 56(1)) Food Regulations.
+The Singapore laws and legislations that govern the standard of food safety in F&B establishments are Sale of Food Act (Chapter 283, Section 56(1)) Food Regulations.
 The SFA is the local authority that regulates the food retail industry to ensure that food sold at retail outlets are safe for consumption.